YaremaMaksym/math-app_TECH/README.md

 - Java
 - Jeval (for evaluating expressions)
+- JDBC (for connecting to DB, executing queries and retrieving data)
 - PostgreSQL (as the relational database management system)
 - Maven (for dependency management)
 - Git (for version control)